-ACS-AP-W control panel is included with the drive module.
-A control panel is required for the commissioning of an ACS880 drive system, even if the Drive composer PC tool is used.
+The control panel is not included with the drive module but must be ordered separately.
+One control panel is required for the commissioning of an ACS880 drive system, even if the Drive composer PC tool is used.

 The control panel can be mounted on the cabinet door with the help of a door mounting kit.